-The fuel melted and much of it fell to the chamber’s bottom and is now covered by radioactive water as deep as 6 meters, experts have said
+Experts have said the fuel melted and much of it fell to the chamber’s bottom and is now covered by radioactive water as deep as 6 meters (20 feet).
+The fuel, during meltdown, also likely melted its casing and other metal structures inside the reactor, forming rocks as it cooled.

 TEPCO spokesman Takahiro Kimoto said it was the first time a robot camera has captured what is believed to be the melted fuel.

 “That debris has apparently fallen from somewhere higher above.
 We believe it is highly likely to be melted fuel or something mixed with it,” Kimoto said.
 He said it would take time to analyze which portions of the rocks were fuel.